citizenkarthik/Hyperledger-Fabric-On-AKS/fabric-part-7.md

 $ kubectl apply -f asset-transfer-basic.yaml (Add chaincode Identifier in manisfest file)

 ```
-> Note: Go through environment variables in asset-transfer-basic.yaml, tls certs for chaincode is created using openssl in crypto folder
+> Note: Go through environment variables in asset-transfer-basic.yaml, tls certs and k8s secrets for chaincode is created using openssl in crypto folder

 ## Chaincode Approval and Commit